-1. Senior Management Review.
-Senior management at firms participating in the CRT markets should review CRT activity on an ongoing basis to ensure that the risks taken are consistent with the firm's risk tolerance.
-Senior management should formally approve any fundamental changes to the business model associated with CRT activities.18
+Senior Management Review.
+Senior management at firms participating in the CRT markets should review CRT activity regularly to ensure that the risks taken are consistent with the firm's risk tolerance.
+Senior management should formally approve any fundamental changes to the business model associated with CRT activities as soon as they become material which should prompt a senior level discussion with the firm's regulator.
+Senior management should also ensure an appropriate depth of understanding throughout the firm exists.18

 - 2. Credit Analysis.
-Market participants should conduct a thorough credit analysis of CRT instruments, making sure they understand the structure and other important variables that determine value.
+Market participants should conduct a-credit analysis appropriate to the CRT instruments, making sure they understand the structure and other important variables that determine value.
 In the case of securitised (and resecuritised) assets, such credit analysis should extend to the originated assets underlying the transaction.
-Market participants should evaluate carefully the reasons for differences in yields for securities having the same credit rating and assess whether historical data for the underlying exposures are relevant in the current environment.19 - 3.
+Market participants should evaluate carefully the reasons for differences in yields for securities irrespective of credit rating and assess whether historical data for the underlying exposures are relevant in the current environment.19 - 3.
 Stress Testing.
 Market participants that are active in the CRT market should incorporate a rigorous stress testing or scenario analysis program into their risk management of CRT activities.
 The recent market turmoil suggests that stress testing needs to be broader and more severe than it has been to date.
 Stress testing is particularly important when evaluating assets that do not have a robust data history and for complex CRT products.
 Stress tests should give due attention to liquidity risk. - 4.
 Risk Measurement.
-Market participants should ensure that they assess and manage risks in CRT comprehensively across the firm, aggregating exposures consistently and taking advantage of the views of all business units with an expertise in the asset class.20 Market participants should also ensure that they are assessing the interrelationships among risks in CRT in their risk management and stress testing. - 5.
+Market participants should ensure that they assess and manage risks in CRT comprehensively across the firm, aggregating exposures consistently and taking advantage of the views of all business units with an expertise in the asset class.
+20 Market participants should also ensure that they are assessing the interrelationships among risks in CRT in their risk management and stress testing.
+(The Joint Forum paper "Cross-sectoral review of group-wide identification and management of risk concentrations" April 2008 provides additional analysis). - 5.
 Concentration Risk.
-Market participants should identify and avoid undue concentrations in CRT products and evaluate carefully their risk tolerance for, and ability to assume, liquidity risks associated with CRT activities.21 - 6.
+Market participants should identify and avoid undue concentrations of risk through using CRT products and evaluate carefully their risk tolerance for, and ability to assume, liquidity risks associated with CRT activities.21 - 6.
 Complex Products.
 Market participants should have the capacity to risk-manage and value their complex CRT positions.
 Complex CRT products may not easily fit into normal risk management processes and may require special attention.
 An independent valuation function is especially important for such products. - 7.
 Valuation and Accounting.
-Market participants should have in place procedures to ensure that the activities carried out in the context of the risk management of CRT positions, in particular with reference to their pricing, are consistently reflected in the accounting process.
-Such a requirement is especially important for those positions belonging to portfolios to be evaluated at fair value. - 8.
+Market participants should have in place procedures to ensure that the values used to measure and manage the risk in CRT positions are consistently reflected in the accounting process.
+Such a requirement is especially important for those positions belonging to portfolios to be reported at fair value.
+Those ultimately responsible for determining valuations for financial statements must be independent from the risk taking function. - 8.
 Model Validation.
-Firms should not establish material positions in CRT instruments without first having validated models for pricing and risk-managing such exposures, taking into account the potential for illiquidity in such positions.22
+Market participants should not establish material positions in complex CRT instruments without first establishing a process for validation and the periodic review of the models or fundamental analysis utilised to risk-manage such exposures.
+Market participants should consider how, under stressed conditions with little or no market liquidity, an informed judgement on the value of their positions will be made.
+22